RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 * All the files are in the directory `simulation/`.
 * `generate5.R` is used to generate the data used for this simulation study.
-* `simulation/rkhs` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
+* Directory `rkhs` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
-  -
+  - `helper.py` contains the main function which implements RKHS-TD and S-RKHS-TD.
+  - `setting1` and `setting2` contain the codes for simulation studies of RKHS-TD and S-RKHS-TD with target rank 2 and 1 respectively, including performing the decomposition and plotting the figures in the paper.
+* Directory `grkhs` includes the files used for the simulation study involving GRKHS-TD and S-GRKHS-TD in the paper.

 ### Real Data Experiment